-GUEST AUTHOR: YASMIN IGNE
+GUEST AUTHOR: YASMIN IGNE yasminigne.com

 When I had my own Boudoir photographs taken, it had a profound impact on me and my life.
-It made me realise that this precious gift of beauty, elegance and sensuality captured in photographs is what I want to give to women.
+It made me realize that this precious gift of beauty, elegance and sensuality captured in photographs is what I want to give to women.
 Every woman deserves to love herself and celebrate her body - regardless of age or dress size!